 A yellowish tinge to your citrus plant's leaves means that you need to change its fertilizer.
 Go to your local garden center or to specialized sites online to find fertilizers especially made for citrus plants.

 Look for a fertilizer with a nitrogen, phosphorous, and potassium ratio of 2:1:1 respectively.
-Yellow leaves can also be a sign of chlorosis.
+Yellow leaves on citrus trees can also be a sign of chlorosis.
 This illness points to a lack of micronutrients.

 Other Tips for Healthy Citrus Leaves